-Check with the person in charge of your ring order.
+Check with the person in charge of your ring order or ring coordinator.
 This person should have a ring sizer that will allow you to take your size properly, however if they don’t, here is what you could do instead:

 D.I.Y ring sizing guide

 Follow these directions to measure your finger.
 They will give an approximate guide to establish your ring size.
 For a completely accurate measurement go to a jeweler and have your finger sized precisely.

 » Choose which finger you will wear your class ring on (traditional etiquette suggests your right-hand ring finger).

 » Find a piece of string or strip of paper no wider than 1.4 cm (1/2 inch).
 We recommend using heavy paper such as index cards or manila file folders.
 If thick paper is not available grab a piece of string.